The bill would protect Chaco Culture National Historical Park, Chacoan ruins, and the landscape and sites that surround Chaco Canyon

 “We thank Senators Udall and Heinrich for taking the important step of making permanent these protections for the Greater Chaco Landscape.
 National Parks Conservation Association, area tribes and other conservation groups have long advocated for protections to Chaco Culture National Historical Park and the surrounding cultural landscape to limit impacts from oil and gas development.

-“Chaco Canyon National Historic Park is a unique landscape that tells the story of one of North America’s oldest cultures, and we will not allow our cultural legacy to become an island in a sea of development.
+“Chaco Culture National Historic Park is a unique landscape that tells the story of one of North America’s oldest cultures, and we will not allow our cultural legacy to become an island in a sea of development.
 This landscape is sacred ancestral homeland to the Pueblos, and Navajo communities currently living in that landscape continue to feel the negative impacts of oil and gas development, without access to the economic benefits such development brings.

 “We are grateful that Senators Udall and Heinrich have taken these concerns from local groups seriously with the introduction of this legislation and are optimistic that we can all find common ground in protecting this sacred area.”